The 5 best Amazon deals you can get this Friday

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Amazon sale: Get a great Cuisinart microwave, top-rated bath mats and more
+This article originally appeared on Reviewed: Amazon sale: Get markdowns on artificial Christmas trees, cookware and more